 23.5 dB

-Combining both types is the best way to create a silent external environment to help you focus.
-This is why headphones tend to perform better than earbuds, as they offer more of a physical barrier, and their size allows for more technology packed inside for active cancellation to do its thing.
+Combining both types of cancellation is the best way to create a silent external environment while listening to personal audio devices.
+This is why headphones traditionally perform better than earbuds; they offer a more substantial physical barrier, and their size allows for more technology to be packed inside for active cancellation to do its job effectively.
+Earbuds form a seal with an in-ear tip, but they rely heavily on finding the right fit that both seals the canal effectively and doesn't shift in a way that lets sound waves pass.
+Finding a superior-fitting earbud is a tall order compared to a headphone muff that goes around your ear.

 Do You Need Active Noise Cancellation?

-We get the appeal of impressive active noise cancellation (ANC) that lets the world drift away and allows you to focus.
+We appreciate the appeal of impressive active noise cancellation (ANC) that lets the world drift away, allowing you to focus.
 Effective ANC could translate into listening at lower volumes and healthier hearing over time.
 This compelling function has increasing appeal in a world full of audible clutter.

 Alternatively, if your goals include hearing every nuanced note as intended without a whisper seeping in, choosing a pair with impressive active noise cancellation is a must.
-But this feature will cost you, and the better the ANC, the higher the price will often be.
+However, this feature will come at a cost, and the better the ANC, the higher the price will often be.

 Disadvantages of Active Noise Cancellation

-The three main disadvantages of active noise cancellation are a lack of awareness of your surroundings (safety), using it drains batteries faster (less listening time), and health.
+The three main disadvantages of active noise cancellation are a lack of awareness of your surroundings (safety concerns), using it drains batteries faster (resulting in less listening time), and potential health issues.

-Blocking out the world is great for listening, but it could be a potential safety concern if done in public spaces.
-Knowing what is happening around you is crucial; be it a bike riding up behind you, a siren indicating an ambulance is upon you, or a stranger stalking you.
-We think there are compelling arguments not to use ANC in every situation.
+Blocking out the world is great for listening, but it could pose a potential safety concern in public spaces.
+Knowing what is happening around you is crucial, whether it's a bike riding up behind you, a siren indicating an ambulance is approaching, or a stranger stalking you.
+We believe there are compelling arguments against using ANC in every situation.

 The technology that brings ANC to life requires more battery juice than going without.
 Using it all the time will result in shorter listening spans between recharges.
 For headphones, this means more extended downtime without any device at all, which can be worse if you aren't near an outlet.
 With most earbuds, it can mean recharging in their case to gain more listening time.

 While ANC blocks out distractions, it can cause some users nausea, headaches, or dizziness.
 If you're prone to these side effects, consider headphones with adjustable ANC levels.
 This allows you to tailor the ambient sound cancellation to your comfort, minimizing adverse effects while benefiting from a quieter environment.
-Also, some users report hearing their own pulse or footfalls while using ANC and find it disconcerting.
+Additionally, some users report hearing their own pulse or footfalls while using ANC, which they find disconcerting or distracting.

 Who Does it Best?

-The best noise cancellation can be found in the Sony WH-1000XM6 with the most decibel blocking power in the group.
+The best noise cancellation can be found in the Sony WH-1000XM6 headphones, which boasts the most decibel-blocking power in the group.
 They block the highest average decibels, with a nice range between the frequencies from lows to highs.

 Active Noise Cancelling Reduction